MathEyraud/Dashboard-entreprise/README.md

 - **Removing favorites**: Click the star icon on any favorited application or in the Favorites section
 - **Viewing favorites**: All favorited applications appear in the Favorites section at the top of the dashboard

+### Changing Display Options

+- **Access settings**: Click the palette icon in the bottom-left corner
+- **Change density**: Select Compact, Standard, or Comfortable from the dropdown
+- **Change layout**: Select Grid or List from the dropdown
+- **Persistence**: Your display preferences are automatically saved between sessions

 ### Changing Category Order

 Open `js/config.js` and rearrange the entries in the `CATEGORY_ORDER` array: